Estuary

 • Limited scalability.

-MongoDB vs. MySQL Comparison
+MongoDB Vs. MySQL Comparison

 When it comes to choosing between databases, the discussion over their comparison is a never-ending topic.
 This section will help you compare and contrast the two most popular open-source databases in the market.
-Additionally, this comparison will also help you to choose the best fit for your project needs.
+Additionally, this MongoDB vs MySQL comparison will also help you to choose the best fit for your project needs.

-1. MongoDB vs. MySQL: Schema
+1. MongoDB vs MySQL: Schema

 As documents in MongoDB have a flexible schema, every document in a collection might differ from other documents.
 In other words, it might not have the same fields as other documents in that collection.